-Every bride and groom in the Washington, DC, area wants their wedding day to be perfect.
-That is completely understandable, of course.
-That day is, generally speaking, the biggest of the couple’s lives to that point.
-Getting married is a huge, life-changing event — a moment that the newlyweds will remember forever.
-And obviously, they want to look back on it with only the happiest of recollections.
-One of our jobs as DC wedding photographers is to give them visual reminders of those beautiful moments.
-Their wedding album should help them retrace the steps they took to the altar and together as a newly-married couple.
+Your desire to have the perfect day is completely understandable, of course.
+Your wedding day is, generally speaking, the biggest of your and your intended’s lives to that point.
+Getting married is a huge, life-changing event — a moment that you will remember forever.
+And obviously, you will want to look back on it with only the happiest of recollections.
+In fact, one of our jobs as DC wedding photographers is to give you visual reminders of those beautiful moments.
+Your wedding album should help you retrace the steps you took to the altar and together as a newly-married couple.

-Washington-based fiancés also want a perfect wedding day because of the work that goes into planning it.
-From choosing a wedding venue to picking out thank-you cards, organizing a marriage celebration is a major undertaking.
-By the time a bride walks down the aisle to join her groom, the couple has put in many hours ensuring every detail is just right.
-So it is hardly surprising that they want everything to go off without a hitch.
+You will also want a perfect wedding day because of the work that goes into planning it.
+From choosing a wedding venue topicking out thank-you cards, organizing a marriage celebration is a major undertaking.
+By the time one of you walks down the aisle to join the other, you and your beloved have put in many hours ensuring every detail is just right.
+So it is hardly surprising that you want everything to go off without a hitch.

-Unfortunately, life does not always accommodate the plans we make.
-Despite the best efforts of two spouses-to-be, things frequently do not go perfectly.
+As we mentioned, life unfortunately does not always accommodate the plans we make.
+Despite your best efforts, things frequently do not go perfectly.
 Every Washington, DC, wedding photographer can come up with a dozen examples of something going wrong at a marriage celebration.
 We have learned that sometimes the unforeseen happens and that all anyone can do is roll with the changes.
 We always advise our clients to just relax and remember that only one thing matters on their wedding day.
 As long as the two people who love each other get married, the event is a success.
-All the little hiccups and imperfection become the things the newlyweds will laugh at years later.
+All the little hiccups and imperfection become the things you will laugh at years later.

 The couple in this wedding portrait was the embodiment of this approach to their DC nuptials.
 They got hit with one of the biggest wedding-day wildcards possible: bad weather.
 Unfortunately, nobody can guarantee that the sun will shine when a couple ties the knot.
 Gray skies or a little bit of rain are usually not a huge problem.
 Most Washington, DC, wedding venues offer indoor options.
 Every now and then, though, a significant weather event occurs that has a truly disruptive effect.